NC State Extension Publications

 Handpicking scales or scraping the scales off in winter (if practical) is an effective control measure.
 Since they may lay their eggs apart from their host plant, the scales should be destroyed after removal and not just dropped to the ground.
 The Indian wax scale seems to be one of the most difficult ornamental plant pests to control during much of the year.
 This is partly due to the fact that the insect is protected from contact insecticides by a waxy cover.
 However, the crawlers are susceptible to pesticides.
 Therefore control measures should target the crawler stage.

 The tiny, fragile Indian wax scale crawlers emerge from under the mother scales in late May and early June.
 Because there is only one generation per year, applying carbaryl (Sevin) or a pyrethroid to the crawler stage in early June will give effective control.
-Several formulations of carbaryl are available.
-However, carbaryl is detrimental to natural enemies, pollinators, and other nontarget insects.
-If chemical control is opted for, homeowners may find pyrethroids useful.
-Pyrethroids are toxic to insects but are not particularly hazardous to humans and pets (other than fish - avoid using pyrethroids around pools, ponds, and streams).
+Several formulations of carbaryl and pyrethroids are available.
+However, they are detrimental to natural enemies, pollinators, and other nontarget insects.
+When properly used, pyrethroids are toxic to insects but are not particularly hazardous to humans and pets (other than fish - avoid using pyrethroids around pools, ponds, and streams).
 Pyrethroids labeled for residential landscape use are readily available in most big box stores, plant centers, and nurseries.
 Active ingredients of all pesticides are listed on the front label usually in very small font near the bottom.
 Active ingredients of pyrethroids end with "-thrin."
 Pyrethroids other than resmethrin and pyrethrum have a long residual life in the environment so one treatment should suffice.
 Be sure to follow the directions for safe use found on the label of whatever pesticide is used.

 Commercial Recommendations